California-Data-Collaborative/ami-connect/amideploy/README.md

 - An Elastic IP assigned to our EC2
 - An "A" record that connects your Route53 instance to that Elastic IP
 - Security groups to make all of the networking work
+- An S3 bucket
+- An IAM role that grants permission for resources to access S3

 If that looks good, create the infrastructure: